-Join Michael Lehman for an in-depth discussion in this video Aggregating data from your things, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Aggregating data from your things, part of Android App Development: Internet of Things.

 - I've mentioned a number of times…the enormous amount of data that's going to…be coming from the things that you create.…So one of the factors you must consider…is how to aggregate this data in order…to be able to both process it and interpret it.…A lot of this falls under the heading…of what is sometimes called business intelligence.…What it really means is determining when there…are significant changes in the data…and how to aggregate data across multiple things…in order to determine what is significance.…A good example of that, I mentioned before,…has to do with accelerometers.…